-- 38% of cell owners used their phone to call a friend while they were in a store for advice about a purchase they were considering making
+- 46% of cell owners used their phone while inside a store to call a friend or family member for advice about a purchase they were considering.

-- 24% of cell owners used their phone to look up reviews of a product online while they were in a store
+- 28% of cell owners used their phone while inside a store to look up reviews of a product to help decide if they should purchase it or not.

-- 25% of adult cell owners used their phones to look up the price of a product online while they were in a store, to see if they could get a better price somewhere else
+- 27% of cell owners used their phone while inside a store to look up the price of a product, to see if they could get a better price elsewhere.

 About the Survey

-The PSRAI January 2012 Omnibus Week 1 obtained telephone interviews with a nationally representative sample of 1,000 adults living in the continental United States.
-Telephone interviews were conducted by landline (600) and cell phone (400, including 184 without a landline phone).
+The PSRAI January 2013 Omnibus Week 1 obtained telephone interviews with a nationally representative sample of 1,003 adults living in the continental United States.
+Telephone interviews were conducted by landline (501) and cell phone (502, including 241 without a landline phone).
 The survey was conducted by Princeton Survey Research Associates International (PSRAI).
-Interviews were done in English by Princeton Data Source from January 5-8, 2012.
+Interviews were done in English by Princeton Data Source from January 3 to 6, 2013.
 Statistical results are weighted to correct known demographic discrepancies.
-The margin of sampling error for the complete set of weighted data is ± 3.9 percentage points.
+The margin of sampling error for the complete set of weighted data is ± 3.6 percentage points.